isomerpages/govtech-dsa/pages/faq.md

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion4">
-    <label for="accordion4">When and where will this year's event be held?
+    <label for="accordion4">When will this year's event be held?
 How can we sign up?</label>
     <div> The event will be held on 24 November 2023.
-Registration details will be announced soon.
-Stay tuned for more information! </div>
+Members of the public can <a aria-label="Registration Link" href="https://go.gov.sg/dsa2023-reggss">register for the livestream here</a>.</div>
   </li>
 </ul>
 <h3>Nominations</h3>